-- Cross sharing or mutual referral of individual businesses’ customer bases (including, potentially, your customer base, as in the example above)
+- Cross sharing or mutual referral of individual businesses’ customer bases

 - Optimizing inner production, accounting, and processing

 Businesses from portfolios of private equity companies often do accept electronic payments (including credit cards) and process transactions.
 They might already have some existing contracts with processors/acquirers before the private equity company “comes in”.
-But they often fail to realize that their existing processing terms are very unprofitable.
+But they often fail to realize that their current processing terms are very unprofitable.
 Moreover, even if they want to improve processing terms, they do not know how to approach the new acquirer.
 And, to be honest, they cannot expect much from negotiating better terms.
 Why?
-Well, primarily, because their processing volumes are still low.
+Well, primarily because their processing volumes are still low.

 A private equity company allows startups to solve this problem of processing terms improvement.